 - Ms.Gee the sybil in Dark Fire.

 - In the novel and Film of the Book, The Postman Always Rings Twice Cora and her lover and her lover Frank get away with murdering her husband via a staged car accident.
-In the end, Cora and Frank get in an actual car accident which kills her, and Frank is convicted and on death row for her "murder".
+In the end, Cora and Frank get in an actual car accident that kills her, and Frank is convicted and on death row for her "murder".
 The DA tells him that even if he wasn't charged for Cora's "murder", new evidence showed that he took part in Nick's murder, so there would be no point in trying to fight it.

 - Rudyard Kipling: In "The King's Ankus" Mowgli deduces that the second thief of the ankus, after killing the first, surreptitiously poisoned the third through sixth thieves' meal before being killed by one of them, and so they all ended up dead.
 (Kipling apparently stole this idea from one of The Canterbury Tales).